 Plants 20% Local produce, fresh local seafood, Florida meats and eggs 30%

-Baked goods/prepared foods 40% Clothes/Art/Jewlery- 10%
+Baked goods/prepared foods 40% Clothes/Art/Jewelry- 10%

 ♦ The size of rental space available is 10’ X 10’, unless otherwise agreed to.
 The Market Manager determines where each Vendor is placed within the Market and may limit the number of spaces to be used by any one Vendor.
 No Vendor space is permanent and may be moved at any time by Market Manager.